sartography/cr-connect-tutorial/02_environment/03_environment_variables/00_index.rst

     DB_USER=crc_user
     DB_PASS=crc_pass

-This way, the environment variables are available to all of your shell sessions, and they are restricted to the current directory.
+When you create a **.env** file in a directory, the environment variables are limited to that directory.

 Notice that they are not in your global environment.